Milk Inside a Bag of Milk Inside a Bag of Milk: Plot

 The game begins from the first-person perspective, where the player accompanies the girl to the grocery store to pick up a bag of milk for the character's mother.
 The girl's walk is made extremely difficult by her inability to hypothetically speak a sentence to the cashier, and by her obsessive realization that one foot was walking on the asphalt, and the other on the grass, to which the player must try to teach her how to walk properly.
-Once inside the store, the player must navigate and remind the character several times to grab and pay for the milk, which is made all the more difficult due to the character's hallucinations and inability to properly communicate with others.
+Once inside the store, the player must navigate and remind the girl to get the milk and pay for it, which is made difficult by her hallucinations and inability to properly communicate with others.

-Once outside, the character walks close to a gas station and almost is struck by a truck, but hallucinates a bear passing her by instead.
+Once outside, the character walks close to a gas station and is nearly struck by a truck, but hallucinates a bear passing her by instead.
 The player can choose two different ways to confront the girl about her problems, but either path chosen leads to the character breaking the fourth wall and imagining herself speaking to the player directly.
 In this conversation, the player is informed about the traumas the character has faced, such as her father's suicide and the mental troubles she has had ever since.
-The player then interrupts her and advises her to head back home and the game picks back up where it left off.
-At this point the music stops and instead the sound of wind blowing begins playing, the character elaborates on this by explaining the medicine causes her to hear "terrible and unpleasant melodies" which stop after her medicine wears off.
+The player then interrupts her and advises her to head back home.
+The girl explains that the medicine causes her to hear "terrible and unpleasant melodies" which stop after her medicine wears off.
 After spending time on the rooftop of her apartment building, she heads back downstairs where her mother orders her to go to bed.

 Reception

-Lilia Hellal of Rice Digital praised the game's unique visuals and storytelling, writing that "Equipped with a strong, distinctive production style thanks to its disturbing retro art and the foreboding discomfort of its droning music, it’s a memorable indie gem that will never be forgotten once experienced".
+Lilia Hellal of Rice Digital praised the game's unique visuals and storytelling, writing that "Equipped with a strong, distinctive production style thanks to its disturbing retro art and the foreboding discomfort of its droning music, it's a memorable indie gem that will never be forgotten once experienced".
 Jesse Grodman from DreadXP likewise found the game's visual style, writing and aesthetics "fantastic", but notes that what makes the game really great is how it handles the subject matter of mental health, suicidal thoughts and familial abuse.
 Kyle Caldwell at Pixel Die found the game to be short and tight, and surprisingly effective in getting the player to care about the protagonist in the short amount of time you get to spend with her.
 John Walker of Buried Treasure rated the game 8/10 and found that it dealt with the subject of trauma in an especially honest matter not in spite of, but because the player is unable to save the protagonist.
 Kohei Fujita of IGN Japan placed the game at eighth on his personal 2022 game of the year list.